zapabob/ROCm/docs/conceptual/ai-pytorch-inception.md

 Follow these steps:

-1. Run the PyTorch ROCm Docker image or refer to the section {doc}`Installing PyTorch <rocm-install-on-linux:pytorch-install>` for setting up a PyTorch environment on ROCm.
+1. Run the PyTorch ROCm Docker image or refer to the section {doc}`Installing PyTorch <rocm-install-on-linux:how-to/3rd-party/pytorch-install>` for setting up a PyTorch environment on ROCm.

     ```dockerfile
     docker pull rocm/pytorch:latest